15 Hill Stations In East India For A Getaway In Nature’s Lap

 Photo: Bhaskar Palit / Unsplash

 Gangtok is one of the best hill stations in East India and the capital of Sikkim.
 It is a lively city with monasteries, shopping streets, and views of the Himalayas.
 MG Marg is a popular spot where visitors can walk freely, shop for local items, and taste Sikkimese food.
-The city is also the starting point for trips to Tsomgo Lake and Nathula Pass.
+Some of the Gangtok sightseeing places include Tsomgo Lake and Nathula Pass.
 Cable car rides give a good view of the city.
+Tsomgo Lake is one of the serene lakes in north east India.
 The best time to visit is from March to June and September to December.

 Major Attractions: Rumtek Monastery, Ban Jhakri Falls Park, Tashi Viewpoint, Ganesh Tok